 The digital transformation poses challenges that cannot be handled by engineers alone.
 The digitalisation of society changes the way we collaborate, raises new questions about rights and challenges social life through digital exclusion, echo chambers and declining trust.
 These are not just technical problems, they are also social science problems.

 Digitalisation is not only about innovation, efficiency and optimization.
 The digital transformation changes how power is exercised, how decisions are made, and how resources are distributed.
-In this Science Talk, Professor Helle Sjøvaag addresses these challenges and discusses how the social sciences can contribute when the public and private sectors meet digital transformations.
+In this Science Talk, Professor Helle Sjøvaag addresses these challenges and discusses how social sciences can contribute when the public and private sectors meet digital transformation.
+This discussion is followed up by Per Fjeld – senior business developer at Lyse R&D and Helene Arholm – the regional director of the Norwegian Association of Local and Regional Authorities, who will both reflect on the topic from their perspectives.
+At last, there will be a panel debate and questions from the audience.

 By registrering for this event you agree to Nordic Edge saving your contact information to provide you with information about this event and possible similar events in the future.
 We will not share your information with anyone outside the event organizing group without your consent.